Flock to Fedora 2025

 Neal Gompa

-In addition to being a consultant at Velocity Limitless, Neal Gompa is a developer for and contributor to Fedora, CentOS, and openSUSE.
+In addition to being a consultant at Velocity Limitless, Neal Gompa is a developer for and contributor to Fedora, CentOS, AlmaLinux, and openSUSE.
 Neal focuses primarily on the base Linux system components, such as package and software management, and desktop Linux.
 He's a big believer in upstream first, which has led him all over the open source world.

 • FESCO Q&A